microsounds/atelier/readme.md

 # Some environment notes
 ## X server invocation
-No login manager is used, login to `tty1` to start the graphical shell.
+No display manager is used, login to `tty1` to start the graphical shell.

 All daemons and services required to support the graphical shell are initialized along with the X server and are terminated when the user terminates the session.

 `systemd` unit services, cronjobs and similar mechanisms are avoided.